xavierholt/chaff/README.md

 So  you have some things.
 They're not in any particular order.
 You don't want to sort them.
 But you want to find the best three of them.
 So what can you do?
-This is where Chaff is helpful.

 ```C++
 // Full code in tst/example.cpp!